salvamomo/nightwatch-starter/README.md

 # Nightwatch Starter kit
-A simple starter kit for Nightwatch.js, with multiple setup approaches to choose from.
+A simple starter kit for Nightwatch.js, with multiple setup modes to choose from.

 ## Requirements